mithril-security/blind_llama_client/client/README.md

 ### BlindLlama Beta launch:

-**Project stage**

-Builds on Alpha stage but with the following new features:

-- Full implementation and verification of TPM-based attestation, enabling end users to verify the server has deployed expected code & model on machine with expected stack
-- Attested TLS fully implemented enabling end users to be sure they are communicating with genuine BlindLlama server
-- Partial hardening of server-side environment

-**Project capabilities**

-An MVP which can be fully verified remotely (using TPM-based attestation), but does not yet have full hardening of server-side environment or audit.
-Not yet recommended in production!
+The beta version adds the full implementation of TPM-based attestation, meaning our API can be fully verified remotely.
+This version will not yet have full hardening of server-side environment or audit and thus is not yet recommended in production!

 > Provisional launch date: week ending 06/10/2023

 ### BlindLlama 1.0 audit-ready launch:

-**Project stage**

-Builds on Beta stage of BlindLlama with additional new features:

-- Verifiable provenance of BlindLlama binary
-- Hardened custom OS - to reduce attack surface and mitigate disk-mount based attacks
-- Full hardening of server-side environment

-**Project capabilities**

-A fully-secure version of BlindLlama ready for audit, with fully hardened server environment.
+A fully-secure version of BlindLlama ready for audit, with a fully hardened server environment.

 > Provisional launch date: week ending 08/12/2023

-You can check out our progress to achieveing these milestones on our [official roadmap](https://mithril-security.notion.site/BlindLlama-roadmap-d55883a04be446e49e01ee884c203c26).
+You can check out more details about these stages and our progress to achieveing these milestones on our [official roadmap](https://mithril-security.notion.site/BlindLlama-roadmap-d55883a04be446e49e01ee884c203c26).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>